kailuowang/henkan/README.md

 Note that if you are converting scalaPB generated case class, it generates `Seq` for repeated items, although the underlying implementation is actually List. `henkan.optional.all` has a `Traverse` instance for `Seq` but only works fine when the underlying implementation is either a `List` or `Vector`

 ### Other examples can be found in [examples](examples/src/main/scala/henkan/) including a typesafe config transformer

+## Contributors and participation

+henkan is currently maintained by [Kailuo Wang][kailuowang].

+Any form of contribution (issue report, PR, etc) is more than welcome.

+The henkan project supports the [Typelevel][typelevel] [code of conduct][typelevel-coc] and wants all of its channels (Gitter, GitHub, etc.) to be welcoming environments for everyone.

+## License

+henkan is licensed under the [Apache License, Version 2.0][apache2] (the "License"); you may not use this software except in compliance with the License.

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.

 [apache2]: http://www.apache.org/licenses/LICENSE-2.0
 [kailuowang]: http://twitter.com/kailuowang